Built Up Felt Roofing

-A built up felt roof is an established method of weather proofing roofs, normally flat roofs, by using more than one layer of bituminous roofing felt which is bonded to the previous layer.
+A built up felt roof is an established method of weather proofing roofs, normally flat roofs, by using three layers of bituminous roofing felt which is bonded to the previous layer.

 Felt is what keeps the rain out; it comes in rolls of 1 metre wide and in various lengths from 8 meters up to 20 metres depending on the type and manufacturer.